MA in Information Science and Learning Technologies with Emphasis in Library Science

 About the Program

-The School of Information Science & Learning Technologies (SISLT) is the only program in Missouri to offer the American Library Association accredited Master’s Degree.
+The School of Information Science & Learning Technologies (SISLT) is the only program in Missouri to offer the American Library Association accredited Master’s Degree, continuously accredited since 1966/67.
 Upon successful completion of the 39-hour program of study (42 hours for students admitted before Fall 2014), students receive a Master of Arts (MA) Degree in Information Science & Learning Technologies with an Emphasis in Library Science.
-The Program curriculum reflects the foundations of the LIS field as well as the critical issues facing the profession.
-Courses are offered in online and hybrid formats and can be completed on the MU campus in Columbia, MO or at distributed locations in Missouri (Kansas City, Springfield, St. Louis) and Omaha, NE.
+The program curriculum reflects the foundations of the LIS field as well as the critical issues facing the profession.
+Courses are offered in online and hybrid formats and can be completed on the MU campus in Columbia, MO or at distributed locations in Missouri (Kansas City, Springfield, St. Louis) and Omaha, NE, or online.
 More detailed Program information is available at: http://lis.missouri.edu.

 Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MA in Information Science and Learning Technologies program and the minimum requirements of the Office of Graduate Studies.
 Because requirements vary, you must refer to a degree program's graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
 Your application materials will be reviewed by both the Office of Graduate Studies and the degree program to which you’ve applied before official admission to the University of Missouri.